steadfasterX/LMGTFY-bot-matrix/README.md

 - tides: get today's low and high tides of your favorite beach
 - weather: get the weather forecast for your favorite city
 - rss: read RSS feeds
-- twitter: read latest user tweets from Twitter (does not always work as info is scraped from web)
+- twitter: read latest user tweets from Twitter (does not always work as info is scraped from web, lately this web service seems to be down all the time)
 - tesla: chat with your Tesla car (dummy)
 - totp: get 2FA Two-factor-authentication TOTP PIN via bot message
 - hn: read Hacker News, fetches front page headlines from Hacker News